moby/moby/docs/reference/api/docker_remote_api_v1.22.md

 Query Parameters:

 -   **dockerfile** - Path within the build context to the Dockerfile.
 This is ignored if `remote` is specified and points to an individual filename.
--   **t** – A repository name (and optionally a tag) to apply to the resulting image in case of success.
+-   **t** – A name and optional tag to apply to the image in the `name:tag` format.
+        If you omit the `tag` the default `latest` value is assumed.
+        You can provide one or more `t` parameters.
 -   **remote** – A Git repository URI or HTTP/HTTPS URI build source.
 If the URI specifies a filename, the file's contents are placed into a file called `Dockerfile`.
 -   **q** – Suppress verbose build output.
 -   **nocache** – Do not use the cache when building the image.